PieterTheCoder/PITER/README.md

 My favorite snack is chitato/potato chip.

-My favorite drink is Water
+My favorite drink is Water and Milk

 That's all.
 Thanks feel good to introduce myself to anyone,